 Step 2: Find the right counter

 There are several counters, all of which are clearly marked (for once).
-Figure out which line of 20 people you should stand behind (Hint: It’s the counter that says “Driver Licencing”.
-These were the people that came on time at 8 am and didn’t mind waiting for the counter to open at 9 am.
-They have earned their right to be at the front of the line.
+Figure out which line of people you should stand behind.
+Hint: It’s the counter that says “Drivers Licensing”.

 Step 3: Present form

 When it’s finally your turn, present the form, tell the man at the counter that you have an overseas driver’s license and want a Solomon one.
-If you didn’t print and fill out the form beforehand… go back to step one.
+If you didn’t print and fill out the form beforehand, fill it out on the spot.

-Show the counter man your New Zealand license, pose for your new photo, and pay the man the fee: 103 SBD for one year, 278 SBD for three years, 438 SBD for five years.
+Show the counter man your current and full licence, pose for your new photo, and pay the man the fee: SBD 103 for one year, SBD 278 for three years, SBD 438 for five years.
 Your licence will be issued within a minute.
 Check for spelling mistakes, they happen.
-Congrats!